JordanMoureau/portfolio/README.md

 # Jordan's Portfolio and Resume
 ## A website that shows my skill level as a developer, displays the projects I've built and my scope as a designer.
-I've cram packed a lot of interactivity and flashy do jobers into this site, mainly to show what I can do, the kinds of problems I can tackle at my current skill level.
+As of now.

 ### Features
 + CSS animation with keyframes and webkit